Ervzs/YOLOv11-Tutorial/readme.md

 1. Use `split-datasets.py` to split your dataset:
    - 80% for training
    - 20% for validation

+## Why do we need this split?

+### Training Set (80%):

+This portion of the data is used to train the YOLO model.
+The model learns patterns, object features, and relationships from this dataset.
+The larger the training set, the better the model can generalize to unseen images.

+### Validation Set (20%):

+This is used to evaluate the model during training but not used for learning.
+It helps monitor the model’s performance and adjust hyperparameters (e.g., learning rate, batch size).
+Prevents overfitting—where the model memorizes training images but performs poorly on new images.
+##
 2. Create a `data.yaml` file and follow the format provided in the repository.
 This file will be used for training.

 ## Train the Model